tsileo/microblog.pub/docs/user_guide.md

 Public notes will be visible on the homepage.

-Only the last 20 followers/follows you be showing on the public website.
+Only the last 20 followers/follows you have will be shown on the public website.

 And only the last 20 interactions (likes/shares/webmentions) will be displayed, to keep things simple/clean.